darasiemi/data_engineering_credit_fraud_project/README.md

 # Financial Fraud Analysis using Synthetic data

 ## Overview
 In this project, we show the data engineering pipeline, from data ingestion using .
-This project is a capstone for the fulfilment of the data engineering zoomcamp[link].
+This project is a capstone for the fulfilment of the data engineering zoomcamp[data engineering zoomcamp](https://github.com/DataTalksClub/data-engineering-zoomcamp.git).

 ## Table of Contents
 - [Background](#background)